 Short-term heating and ice is usually appropriate for short-term discomfort.
 A prescription anti-inflammatory may also be prescribed to assist in recovery.

 Note that you will not be allowed to drive following MUA.
 Please make arrangements for a ride personally or with us prior to treatment.

 What happens after the procedure?

 The post-MUA therapy program helps maintain the results achieved during the MUA procedure.
-A regimented program will help you regain both pre-injury strength and help prevent future pain and disability.
+A regimented program will help you regain both pre-pain strength and help prevent future disability.

 If you suffer from chronic pain, you may be a candidate for manipulation under anesthesia.
 Please feel free to reach out to discuss.